hpreston/myhero_demo/README.md

 2.  myhero/app - This service provides the basic logic layer for accessing and recording votes.
 3.  myhero/web - This is the main user interface for casting votes.

+All of the demo details here make use of the Mantl or Marathon APIs to build and manage applciations.
+If you prefer to use the different GUIs to execute the demos, you can use the JSON files to find the details needed to configure manually.

 ## Prerequisites

 In order to leverage this demonstration, you will need to have a Mantl cluster up and functional already.
 For help with this visit the Docs site available at [http://mantl.io](http://mantl.io).
 You will need to have the address for the control nodes and a username and password for an active account.